apostrophecms/docs/docs/guide/global.md

 ```

 ::: warning
-It can be easy to abuse the global doc.
 Since the global doc is available in every template it can be tempting to add all kinds of data to it.
-This can eventually lead to performance problems since **the whole global doc is fetched on every page request**.
+This can eventually lead to performance problems since **the whole global doc is fetched for templates on every page request**.
 If it contains a lot of [content areas](/guide/areas-and-widgets/) and has [relationships](/guide/relationships.md) with other docs, that one request can get very large.

 A basic guideline is that things should only be added to the global doc if they are used in *at least* 50% of pages.
 :::